 We’re looking for a “type” of person (eg. For question 1.
 Who inspires you?
 Your answer could be - someone who has integrity, someone who’s honest, a go-getter and isn’t afraid to speak the truth).

 If you’ve already started working with clients, think about a favorite client from the past.
-You can journal or create an audio recording.
+You can write your answers down on a journal or create an audio recording.

 Lots of business coaches dive into the “deep end of the pool” the second they start their business.